bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 explicitly eliminate :math:`q'_i`, we just wrote it as a function of :math:`q` and :math:`p`.

+The :math:`2n` dimensional coordinates :math:`({\bf p, q})` are called the *phase space coordinates* (also known as canonical coordinates).
+Intuitively, we can just think of this as the position (:math:`x`) and linear momentum (:math:`mv = mx'`), which is what you would expect if you were asked for the current state of a system (alternatively you could use velocity instead of momentum).
+However, as we'll see later, phase space coordinates have certain nice properties that we'll utilize when trying to perform MCMC.

 Now Equation 19 by itself maybe isn't that interesting but let's see what happens when we analyze how it changes with respect to its inputs :math:`q` and :math:`p` (in 1D to keep things cleaner).
 Starting with :math:`p`: